-Recall that their base rate as a married couple filing jointly is $32,000.
-Since the total, $37,500, is above that amount, some of their benefits are taxable.
+As a married couple filing jointly, their base rate is $32,000.
+Since the total, $37,000, is above that amount, some of their benefits are taxable.

 3. Social Security Tax Limits

 You can never be taxed on more than 85% of your Social Security benefits.
+Another way to say it is that 15% of your Social Security benefits are tax-free.
 To calculate exactly how much tax you can expect to pay, fill out Worksheet 1 in IRS Publication 915.

-- Individuals: If your total combined income (as figured from Worksheet 1) is between $25,000 and $34,000, you generally pay income tax on about 50% of your Social Security benefits.
+- Individuals: If your total combined income (as figured from Worksheet 1) is between $25,000 and $34,000, you generally pay income tax on up to 50% of your Social Security benefits.
 If your total combined income is greater than $34,000, you may have to pay tax on up to 85% of your Social Security benefits.

-- Married Couples Filing Jointly: If your total combined income (as figured from Worksheet 1) is between $32,000 and $44,000, you generally pay income tax on about 50% of your Social Security benefits.
+- Married Couples Filing Jointly: If your total combined income (as figured from Worksheet 1) is between $32,000 and $44,000, you generally pay income tax on up to 50% of your Social Security benefits.
 If your total combined income is above $44,000, you may have to pay tax on up to 85% of your Social Security benefits.

 - Married Couples Filing Separately (Who Also Lived Together): You likely must pay tax on your Social Security benefits no matter what.

 Disability payments can cause confusion during tax time.
 If you are receiving disability through the Federal Government, you must use the same rules as those for Social Security to determine whether they are taxable.
 However, if you participated in a disability insurance plan through your employer, you may be taxed on the proceeds.

 Premiums vs. Payouts